 Difficult To Fine Tune – On any machine or with free weights you can be 100% sure of how much resistance you increase or decrease, but elastic bands are a more haphazard affair.

-You do not have pin-stacks or disks with selected weight resistance to rely on, instead you need to acquaint yourself with the elastic feel and find out the right level of resistance as you progress.
+On the BodyBoss Home Gym, you do not have pin-stacks or disks with selected weight resistance to rely on, instead, you need to acquaint yourself with the elastic feel and find out the right level of resistance as you progress.

-However, as you become more familiar with bands, this will become less of an issue and you’ll be able to adjust resistance correctly, if not 100% accurately like standard equipment.
+However, as you become more familiar with bands, this will become less of an issue and you’ll be able to adjust resistance correctly if not 100% accurately like with standard equipment.

-Again, you need to develop a feel for the elastic resistance and only after some time you may be able to determine that you have increased your strength.
+Again, with the BodyBoss Home Gym, you need to develop a feel for the elastic resistance, and only after some time, you may be able to determine that you have increased your strength.

 Easier To damage Than Iron-made Equipment – Elastic bands are usually strong for the purpose they are built for, though they come with different grades of quality.